-Greater Letaba Municipality it's responsible for facilitating inter-governmental relations within its area of jurisdiction.
+GLM is responsible for facilitating inter-governmental relations within its area of jurisdiction.
 The municipality is the convenor of the manager's forum for strategic alignment, coordination and integration that serves as an intergovernmental structure where sector Departmental managers in the municipality meet with their municipal counterparts.

-Community input
+Community Input